“The bad girls were so much fun to play. I wouldn’t have wanted to play Coleen Gray’s good-girl parts.“ –Audrey Totter

 One of the greatest leading ladies in the film noir genre has to be Audrey Totter.
 Gifted in playing the “bad girl” roles necessary for this genre, Audrey’s femme fatale appearance and exceptional acting abilities delighted moviegoers throughout noir’s heyday.

-Audra Mary Totter was born on December 20th, 1917, and raised in Joliet, Illinois.
+Audra Mary Totter was born on December 20, 1917, and raised in Joliet, Illinois.
 Her parents were John and Ida Mae Totter.
-Her father was of Austro-Slovenian descent and came to America to be a priest, while her mother was Swedish American.
-John, a linguist who could speak five languages, fell in love with Ida and the two married.
-Ida sang beautifully, but was not a professional singer.
-Afterwards, John took a job as a Joliet streetcar conductor because he felt he could learn English quickly in that position.
+John was a linguist who could speak five languages, while Ida had a passion for singing.
+John later took a job as a Joliet streetcar conductor because he felt he could learn English quickly in that position.

-Audrey was raised in a strict, moral way in a six-room frame house in Joliet.
+Totter was raised in a strict, moral way within the family’s six-room frame house.
 She had two brothers, Folger and George, and a sister named Collette.
-Her father did not approve of her becoming an actress initially.
-When she was twelve years old, the circus came to her hometown, and she wanted to run away with it to be a performer.
+Initially, her father did not approve of her becoming an actress.
+When she was twelve years old, the circus came to her hometown and she wanted to run away with it to become a performer.
 Once her father found out, he said that if she promised not to run away and to instead finish her schooling, she could then become an actress.

-However, Audrey would never make it to dramatics school.
-She tried out for a part at Ian Keith’s repertory playhouse and got the role.
+After high school, Totter performed in summer stock shows in Wisconsin and Michigan.
+Next, she decided to enroll in a dramatic arts school in Chicago, Illinois.
+However, Totter would never make it to dramatic school.
+She instead tried out for a part in Ian Keith’s repertory playhouse and got the role.

 Totter began her professional acting career in Chicago in the late 1930s, receiving small roles in three plays and a more substantial role in My Sister Eileen.
 As a result, she toured the country with the show.

-When Audrey returned to Chicago, she sought work on the radio.
-Audrey received parts on several radio serials which were broadcast on Chicago stations.
-She played in soap operas, including Painted Dreams, Road of Life, Ma Perkins, and Bright Horizons.
+When Totter returned to Chicago, she sought work on the radio.
+She received parts on several radio serials, which were broadcast on different Chicago stations.
+Totter mainly participated in soap operas, including Painted Dreams, Road of Life, Ma Perkins, and Bright Horizons.

-While in Hollywood, Audrey lived in a modest apartment with her sister, who attended the Patricia Stevens finishing school in the area and later became a medical technician.
-In addition to acting, Audrey swam, played tennis, went horseback riding, and hiked.
+While in Hollywood, Totter lived in a modest apartment with her sister, who attended the Patricia Stevens finishing school in the area and later became a medical technician.
+In addition to acting, Totter swam, played tennis, enjoyed horseback riding, and hiked.

-Audrey would return to Joliet at least once a year to visit her parents and brothers.
-On one particular visit home, Audrey’s brother, Folger, was a recent graduate of Joliet High School, while her brother, George, was married and employed as a chemist by Armour & Co.
-Her father worked for the Joliet Streetcar Company and had since retired.
-George, in turn, would visit Audrey in California.
+Totter would return to Joliet at least once a year to visit her parents and brothers.
+On one visit home, Totter’s brother, Folger, was a recent graduate of Joliet High School, while her brother, George, was married and employed as a chemist by Armour & Co.
+Her father had worked for the Joliet Streetcar Company but had since retired.
+George, in turn, would visit Totter in California.
+Publicity for Totter linked Totter to her hometown of Joliet often.
+While most of her siblings moved to California, her brother, George, stayed in Joliet.

 In a fan magazine, Audrey reflected: